Surgical Procedures: Craniotomy

-- Orbitozygomatic Craniotomy: The bone which contours the cheek and the orbit (eye socket) is temporarily removed.
+- Orbitozygomatic Craniotomy: The bone that contours the cheek and the orbit (eye socket) is temporarily removed.
 This is done to minimize brain damage and allow for better access to the brain.

 - Translabyrinthine Craniotomy: An incision is made behind the ear, with removal of bones including the mastoid bone and inner ear bones.
 This often results in permanent hearing loss.

-- Crainectomy: Part of the skull is permanently removed.
+- Craniectomy: Part of the skull is permanently removed.

 What are the risks of a craniotomy?